dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ---
 layout: post
-title: A new website for architects - Books on Buildings!
+title: A new website for architects - Books on Buildings
-excerpt: Architects don't actually read books, they just look at the pictures.
-But they write a lot!
+excerpt: A simple website for discovering and viewing architectural books
 ---

 ## Architects don't actually read books, they just look at the pictures.
-But they write a lot!
+But they sure can write!

-If you don't have a huge architecture library to call your own, these digital versions have almost everything:
+[Books on Buildings][1] is a simple website for discovering and viewing architectural books.
+It pulls content from the following sites:

 * [Universitätsbibliothek Heidelberg][2]